Tamunokuro/todo-list/README.md

 # Minimal Todo App

-> This is a todo app build with html, javascript, css and html to help organize your todo list
+> This is an interactive todo app build with html, javascript, css and html to help organize your todo list

 ## Built With